theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

         1    0.000    0.000    1.425    1.425 jset_profile.py:62(main)
 ```

 To visualize this data we can use the [SnakeViz](https://jiffyclub.github.io/snakeviz/) library.
-It used the output file and then displays a GUI in the browser through which we can analyze the call stack.
+It uses the output file and then displays a GUI in the browser through which we can analyze the call stack.
 ![SnakeViz example](https://jiffyclub.github.io/snakeviz/img/func_info.png)

 ## Line by line execution time